confluentinc/ksql/docs/developer-guide/serialization.rst

 ``null``, it be treated as a tombstone, resulting in any previous value for the key being removed from the table.

-A ``null`` key or value in a stream's topic will be ignored when the stream is part of a join.
+A ``null`` key or value in a stream's topic is ignored when the stream is part of a join.
 A ``null`` key in a table's topic will be treated as a tombstone and a ``null` value will be ignored, when the table is part of a join,